-2019 Projected Budget 2020 Projected Budget 2019 to 2020 Change Full Time Equivalent (FTE) Sta affing - - - % Hourly (FTE) - - - % Expenses 581000 - Debt Service 1,377,500 1,376,500 -0.1% 580000 - 1 Debt & Other Uses 1,377,500 1,376,500 -0.1% Total Expenses 1,377,500 1,376,500 -0.1% Funding Sources 100-General Fund: Ongoing Ongoing 674,833 916,000 35.7% 100-General Fund: Reserves Reserve 483,667 241,500 -50.1% 292-Transportation Services Fund: Ongoing Revenue Ongoing Restricted 219,000 219,000 - % Fu nding Source Total 1,377,500 1,376,500 -0.1%
+2019 Projected Budget 2020 Projected Budget 2019 to 2020 Change Full Time Equivalent (FTE) Sta affing - - - % Hourly (FTE) - - - % Expenses 581000 - Debt Service 1,377,500 1,376,500 -0.1% 580000 - [Debt & Other Uses 1,377,500 1,376,500 -0.1% Total Expenses 1,377,500 1,376,500 -0.1% Funding Sources 100-General Fund: Ongoing Ongoing 674,833 916,000 35.7% 100-General Fund: Reserves Reserve 483,667 241,500 -50.1% 292-Transportation Services Fund: Ongoing Revenue Ongoing Restricted 219,000 219,000 - % Fur nding Source Total 1,377,500 1,376,500 -0.1%

-Offer 69.4: ENHANCEMENT: Prospect Road Improvements - Sharp Point Drive to I-25 Frontage Road
+Offer 69.4: ENHANCEMENT: Prospect Road Improvements - Sharp Point Drive to I 25 Frontage Road (Design and Right-of-Way)

-Funding this offer will complete construction of the four-lane arterial standards of Prospect Road from Sharp Point Drive to the I-25 Frontage Road.
+Funding this offer will complete the design, final construction estimate, and right of way acquisition for construction of the four lane arterial standards of Prospect Road from Sharp Point Drive to the I 25 Frontage Road.

-This high-priority capital improvement project would complete an important gap in the transportation network, and have significant connectivity and mobility benefits for pedestrians, bicycles and vehicles.
-Currently, this stretch of Prospect is congested with substantial back-ups and delay during peak travel times, and is lacking adequate bicycle and pedestrian facilities.
+This high priority capital improvement project would complete an important gap in the transportation network, and have significant connectivity and mobility benefits for pedestrians, bicycles and vehicles.
+Currently, this stretch of Prospect is congested with substantial back ups and delay during peak travel times, and is lacking adequate bicycle and pedestrian facilities.

-With past planning and construction efforts along this regionally significant corridor, the City has acquired a majority of the rights-of-way, has constructed four ultimate-width bridges in the Poudre River and Boxelder Creek areas, and is currently collaborating with the Colorado Department of Transportation (CDOT) and adjacent landowners at Prospect/I-25.
+With past planning and construction efforts along this regionally significant corridor, the City has acquired a majority of the rights of way, has constructed four ultimate width bridges in the Poudre River and Boxelder Creek areas, and is currently collaborating with the Colorado Department of Transportation (CDOT) and adjacent landowners at Prospect/I 25.

 CDOT's current schedule for the reconstruction of the Prospect and I-25 interchange is from summer 2019 through spring 2021.
-This offer proposes to complete the Prospect improvements by the end of 2020, before the interchange improvements are complete.
+This offer proposes to complete the design of Prospect in conjunction with the CDOT design-build project.

-Current traffic volumes on East Prospect warrant the need for a four-lane roadway, with volumes expected to increase upon completion of the interchange and the development of several large-scale parcels adjacent to the interchange.
+Current traffic volumes on East Prospect warrant the need for a four lane roadway, with volumes expected to increase upon completion of the interchange and the development of several large scale parcels adjacent to the interchange.

-The total project cost for this section of Prospect Road is estimated at \$6.2M.
-Of this, \$2M is eligible for construction funding through the TCEF program, which would be appropriated with this offer.
-The remaining \$4.2M would need to be funded through a capital project (linked to a separate offer [69.5] submitted for KFCG); \$900,000 would be repaid over time when development occurs between Summitview and I-25.
+The total project cost for this section of Prospect Road has a concept-level estimate of \$6.2M.
+Of this, \$2.0M is eligible for construction funding through the TCEF program, which is the maximum development contribution and would be appropriated with this offer.
+The project team will complete the design, final estimate, and position the project for construction in the 2021 / 2022 budget cycle.